What is the San Diego Journal of Climate and Energy Law?

 All members are also required to assist in the editing and preparation of articles for publication.
 Members review the accuracy of the research in every article selected for publication, from both institutional and student authors.
 Reviewing articles is a very important task because it ensures the quality of the publication in addition to teaching invaluable legal writing and editing skills.

 Who runs the San Diego Journal of Climate & Energy Law?

 The editorial board runs JCEL.
 The editorial board consists of an editor-in-chief, a managing editor, chief articles editors, a comment editor, chairs of program development, and article editors.
 Each board member is assigned specific editorial tasks, and the board works together to complete each issue of JCEL and to assist second year members complete their comments and assignments.

 The editorial board is selected by the outgoing editorial board from within JCEL membership ranks.
 Membership on the editorial board is an honor and requires a significant time commitment.

-JCEL receives tremendous support from the Assistant Director of Law Journals, Brigid Ann Bennett, as well as the JCELFaculty Advisor, Professor Lesley K. McAllister, and the Director of the Energy Policy Initiative Center, Scott Anders.
+JCEL receives tremendous support from the Assistant Director of Law Journals, Brigid Ann Bennett, and the Director of the Energy Policy Initiative Center, Scott Anders.